 About Samuel Dewey

 Samuel Dewey is a successful lawyer and former Senior Counsel to the US House of Representatives Financial Services Committee and Chief Investigator and Counsel to the US Senate Special Committee on Aging.
 Mr. Dewey specializes in: (1) white-collar investigations, compliance, and litigation; (2) regulatory compliance and litigation; and (3) complex public policy matters.
-Within these fields, Mr. Dewey is considered an expert in Congressional investigations and attendant matters.
+Mr. Dewey is considered an expert in Congressional investigations and attendant matters within these fields.
 Mr. Dewey has a BA in Political Science, a JD from Harvard, and is admitted to practice law in Washington, DC, and Maryland.